ChrisDeFreitas/ElasticStack/README.md

 # General Notes
 - see the last section "Useful commands and scripts" for more note like info

-- changed to a new VM without https://xfce.org/ because I needed a cleaner network environment for testing
+- changed to a new VM without https://xfce.org/ (needed a cleaner network environment for testing):
   -- returned to 1 GB RAM because of the reduced load

-- next step: install Elastic and Kabana on new VM
+  -- successfully installed Elastic and Kibana on new VM following instructions on this page
+	-- Elastic/Java are using 47% RAM, no slowness observed
+	-- reviewed settings docs for Elastic and Kibana, will tweak after test data flowing
+	-- configured shell script to run "last" on login

+- next:
+-- look at ss for quick traffic analysis
+-- import Apache log

 # 1. Elastic Search Service